-The Group is subject to comprehensive and frequently changing insurance, investment management, banking, pension and other financial services laws and regulations, and to supervision by regulatory authorities that have broad administrative powers over the Group
+The Group is subject to comprehensive and frequently changing insurance, investment management, pension, sustainability and other financial services laws and regulations, and to supervision by regulatory authorities that have broad administrative powers over the Group

-The Group is subject to comprehensive insurance, investment management, banking, pension and other financial services laws and regulations, and to supervision by regulatory authorities that have broad administrative and discretionary power over the Group.
-Amongst others, the laws and regulations to which the Group is subject relate to: licensing and ongoing licensing requirements; capital adequacy requirements; liquidity requirements; permitted investments; the distribution of dividends; product and sales suitability; product distribution; payment processing; employment practices; remuneration; ethical standards; anti-money laundering; anti-terrorism measures; prohibited transactions with countries and individuals that are subject to sanctions or otherwise blacklisted; anti-corruption; privacy and confidentiality; recordkeeping and financial reporting; the competition rules and the rules relating to compliant healthcare insurance policies.
-Failure to comply with any laws and regulations could lead to disciplinary action, replacement of daily and co-policymakers, the imposition of fines and/or revocation of a licence, permission or authorisation necessary for the conduct of the Group's business or civil or criminal liability, all or any of which could have a materially adverse effect on the Group's business, revenues, results and financial condition.
+The Group is subject to comprehensive insurance, investment management, pension and other financial services laws and regulations, and to supervision by regulatory authorities that have broad administrative and discretionary power over the Group.
+Amongst others, the laws and regulations to which the Group is subject relate to: licensing and ongoing licensing requirements; capital adequacy requirements; liquidity requirements; permitted investments; the distribution of dividends; product governance; payment processing; employment practices; remuneration; ethical standards; market abuse; anti-money laundering; anti-terrorism measures; prohibited transactions with countries and individuals that are subject to sanctions or otherwise blacklisted; anti-corruption; privacy and confidentiality; recordkeeping and financial reporting; the competition rules; the rules relating to compliant healthcare insurance policies and sustainability regulations.
+Failure to comply with any laws and regulations could lead to disciplinary action, replacement of daily and co-policymakers, administrative enforcement decisions like the imposition of fines and/or revocation of a license, permission or authorisation necessary for the conduct of the Group's business or civil or criminal liability, all or any of which could have a materially adverse effect on the Group's business, revenues, reputation, results and financial condition.